gift-surg/NiftyMIC/README.md

 A recommended workflow is [associated applications in square brackets]:

 1. Segmentation of the anatomy of interest for all input images.
-For fetal brain MRI reconstructions, we recommend the use of the fully automatic segmentation tool [monaifbs][monaifbs], already included in the NiftyMIC package [`niftymic_segment_fetal_brains`].
+For fetal brain MRI reconstructions, we recommend the use of the fully automatic segmentation tool [MONAIfbs][monaifbs], already included in the NiftyMIC package [`niftymic_segment_fetal_brains`].
 1. Bias-field correction [`niftymic_correct_bias_field`]
 1. Volumetric reconstruction in subject space using two-step iterative approach based on rigid slice-to-volume registration and SRR cycles [`niftymic_reconstruct_volume`]